 Are you avoiding the use of customer testimonials on your web site because they seem phony or cheesy?
 If so, you might want to reconsider.

-We’ve all seen web sites with obviously fake testimonials.
+We’ve all seen websites with obviously fake testimonials.
 And sometimes even legitimate testimonials can make the product sound too good to be true.
 But experienced marketers know that the best advocate for your business is a satisfied customer willing to tell the world about it.
-And when done well, customer testimonials add legitimacy to your website and build trust with prospects who are contemplating buying your product or service.
+When done well, customer testimonials add legitimacy to your website and build trust with prospects who are contemplating buying your product or service.

 The Right Way to Use Testimonials

 The best testimonials share four important characteristics.
 They are:

 - Concise.
 Online readers generally won’t take the time to read long-winded comments about your product or your business.
 Use short, crisp testimonials that say what they need to say in a couple of sentences.

 - Credible.
 Testimonials should contain high, but reasonable, praise.
 Never use them to make false claims or promises, and don’t just make them up.
 Readers can tell when a business fabricates its own testimonials.

 - Specific.
 Don’t try to cover everything about your product in one testimonial.
 Instead, focus on one or two attributes or benefits of using your product or service.
 Avoid vague or unclear testimonials, no matter how enthusiastic about your company or your product they may be.